Alcohol is a very common ingredient in skincare products but for those with sensitive skin it’s one that's best avoided.

 Drying Ethyl alcohols have no place in skincare, but particularly not in products designed to hydrate.

-We’ve also formulated our face mist without alcohol, because it’s designed to not only add moisture to the skin but to keep it there too, by reducing Transepidermal Water Loss (TEWL).
+We’ve formulated our face mist without alcohol, because it’s designed to not only add moisture to the skin but to keep it there too, by reducing Transepidermal Water Loss (TEWL).
 No stinging, no dryness - just a soothing tonic to layer between skincare steps and spritz liberally for soft, hydrated skin.